nitsewg/kitchen-monitors/README.md

 cd ~
 git clone https://github.com/nitsewg/kitchen-monitors.git
 ```

-eabod
-The cd into the kitchen-monitors directory, and run the setup script.
+Then cd into the kitchen-monitors directory, and run the setup script.

 ```bash
 cd kitchen-monitors